Bigraded Betti numbers and Generalized Persistence Diagrams: Extracting the bigraded Betti numbers from the generalized persistence diagram

-\begin{remark} In Theorem \ref{thm:GPD determines Betti}, the equation for $\beta_1(M)$ with respect to $\intdgm(M')$ can be further simplified by removing the fourth, sixth, and seventh sums, i.e.
+\begin{remark} In Proposition \ref{prop:GPD determines Betti}, the equation for $\beta_1(M)$ with respect to $\intdgm(M')$ can be further simplified by removing the fourth, sixth, and seventh sums, i.e.

-This is because $J$'s over which the fourth, sixth, and seventh sums are taken cannot be intervals of $[m]\times[n]$ (those $J$'s cannot satisfy Definition \ref{def:intervals} \ref{item:convexity}).
-Similarly, if $\dgm(M')(J)=0$ for all non-intervals $J\in \con([m]\times[n])$, then the fourth, sixth, and seventh sums can be eliminated in the equation for $\beta_1(M)$.\footnote{In general, there can exist a non-interval $J\in \con([m]\times[n])$ where $\dgm(M')(J)\neq 0$.} \end{remark}
+This is because the connected sets $J$ (Definition \ref{def:intervals} \ref{item:interval3}) over which the fourth, sixth, and seventh sums are taken cannot be intervals of $[m]\times[n]$ (those connected sets $J$ cannot satisfy Definition \ref{def:intervals} \ref{item:convexity}).
+Similarly, if $\dgm(M')(J)=0$ for all non-intervals $J\in \con([m]\times[n])$, then the fourth, sixth, and seventh sums can be eliminated in the equation for $\beta_1(M)$.\footnote{We remark that, in general, there can exist a non-interval $J\in \con([m]\times[n])$ where $\dgm(M')(J)\neq 0$; see Example \ref{ex:GPD_vs_IGPD} in the appendix.} \end{remark}